-Liquid Telecom’s acquisition of Neotel has created the largest pan-African fibre network and B2B communication services provider, enabling the combined entity to offer a unique set of next generation converged services and international connectivity to telecom operators, governments, businesses and their consumers via a single fibre network across sub-Saharan Africa.
+Liquid Telecom’s expansion into South Africa through the acquisition of Neotel created the largest pan-African fibre network and B2B communication services provider, offering a unique set of next generation converged services and international connectivity to telecom operators, governments and businesses via a single fibre network across sub-Saharan Africa.

-Neotel began operations in South Africa in 2006 as South Africa’s first converged telecommunications network operator, building a pure-IP Next Generation Network over a fibre optic backbone that now spans over 40 major cities across South Africa and over 10,000km of metro fibre.
+Our South African operation began in 2006 (initially under the name The Second Network Operator and then Neotel) as South Africa’s first converged telecommunications network operator, building a pure-IP Next Generation Network over a fibre optic backbone that now spans over 40 major cities across South Africa and over 10,000km of metro fibre.

 Operators and users alike are seeing the benefits of our reliable, cost-effective communications infrastructure.
 We set out to challenge the status quo.
 Today, we're changing the African telecoms industry, the lives of millions and even the continent itself.